b4n4n377/Mame-Arcade-Subsystem-Organizer/README.md

 # MAME Arade Subsystem Organizer

 ## Overview
-This Python script helps users extract and organize arcade subsystems such as SNK NeoGeo or Sega Naomi from a current MAME full romset (non-merged).
+This **(now ansible)** script helps users extract and organize arcade subsystems such as SNK NeoGeo or Sega Naomi from a current MAME full romset (non-merged).
 It automates the creation of subfolders and populates them with the corresponding ROMs and CHDs, facilitating the management of extensive arcade game collections.

 **Update 04/2024:** It now also creates a sub folder with all the games of the 'All Killer No Filler' list, see http://forum.arcadecontrols.com/index.php?topic=149708.0